Plan Your Education

 Estimate Your Program Cost: Get a feel for your expected program costs using the Graduate Program Cost Calculator.

-Program Cost Information: Significant tuition discounts are available to students enrolled in the online History MA program, as well as residents of Massachusetts and the other New England states.
+Program Cost Information: Significant tuition discounts are available to students enrolled in the online History MA program, as well as residents of Massachusetts, the other New England states, New York, New Jersey, and Pennsylvania.
 For more detailed information on costs, visit the Bursar's website for more information.

 Assistantships: Each year, the History Department offers a limited number of Graduate Assistantships to newly admitted graduate students.
 Assistantships are “half-time”, which means students are expected to work 9 hours per week for the academic year.
 As compensation, graduate assistants receive a bi-weekly stipend.
 Graduate Assistants also receive a 100 percent tuition remission for the contract period and a 50 percent waiver of their Educational Operations Fee.
 There are some remaining student fees that Assistants have to pay.
 If Assistants get their health insurance through the university, they will also receive a discount on their Health Insurance Premium.